Vascular and Matrix Genetics

 Lasker Clinical Research Scholar

-Beth Kozel graduated from Washington University in St. Louis with a bachelor’s degree in biochemistry in 1996.
-She attained a medical degree and doctorate in cell biology and physiology at the Washington University School of Medicine (WUSM) in 2004 through a combined M.D.-Ph.D. program.
-Dr. Kozel then completed her residency in pediatrics at St. Louis Children’s Hospital and her residency in clinical genetics at WUSM.
-Prior to joining the NHLBI in 2015, she worked as a physician scientist in the Department of Pediatrics at WUSM.
-She has received both the Heart to Heart and the Hope award from the Williams Syndrome Association for her clinical and research efforts in this area.
-Dr. Kozel has authored or coauthored more than 40 publications and three book chapters.
-She is a member of several professional societies including the American Society of Matrix Biology and the North American Vascular Biology Organization, in both of which she has served on council or committees.
+Dr. Beth A. Kozel graduated summa cum laude from Washington University in St. Louis with a bachelor’s degree in biochemistry in 1996.
+She attained a medical doctorate and doctorate in cell biology and physiology at the Washington University School of Medicine (WUSM) in 2004 through a combined M.D.-Ph.D. program.
+Dr. Kozel completed her residency in pediatrics at St. Louis Children’s Hospital and her residency in clinical genetics at WUSM.
+She began her academic career at WUSM before moving to the NIH in 2015 as a Lasker Clinical Research Scholar.
+Over the years, she has received numerous awards for research, clinical care, and mentoring, including the NHLBI Director’s Award for Innovation in 2021 and the Williams Syndrome Association’s Hope award in 2019.
+Dr. Kozel has authored or contributed to more than 70 publications and is a member of several professional societies including the American Society of Matrix Biology and the North American Vascular Biology Organization and is a Fellow of the American College of Medical Genetics and Genomics.

 joy